How to Make Running in Humidity Easier

 The “feels like” temperature (or heat index) is what the temperature outside feels like to the body.
 This measurement is a combination of the actual temperature and the relative humidity.
 In addition to looking at dew point, runners can look at the heat index.

-Does humidity make running harder?
+How does humidity make running harder?

-Yes, running in the humidity makes completing your run more challenging.
+Running in the humidity makes completing your run more challenging.
 Running when it’s hot makes your heart rate rise more rapidly which makes the run harder on your body

 When you add humidity to the hot mix, running can feel like a hot mess.
 This is because on top of your body working hard to cool itself, it’s hard work is going to waste.
 Your sweat can’t evaporate into the wet air, so your body isn’t getting any cooler.
+On top of that, as you sweat, your blood thickens, making it harder to supply your working muscles with the oxygen they need.

 Compounding matters, trying to breathe in humid conditions can be difficult for some people and it can feel as though you can’t get a full breath.
 This is because the air is more saturated with water than oxygen so with every breath you are taking in more water than oxygen.
 As you might imagine, this can greatly impact your ability to run.